hollypartridge/Online-Curated-GA-Project-4-FE/README.md

 ![Search](/assets/search.png)

 #### Login, Register, Logout
 For the login and register components I created forms where the user could enter their information.
 This information was stored as an object, using an `onChange` event listener, the event target and a spread operator.
 Once the form was submitted the information collected (stored as `formData`) was then used in the API request.
 When the user was logging in their token was saved in local storage.
-To error handle in the Login and Register components I used a variables set in the catch block and conditional rendering to display these errors to the user.
-When the user logs out they invoke `removeToken()`, which removes the token from local sotrage.
+For error handling in the Login and Register components I used a variable set in the catch block and conditional rendering to display these errors to the user.
+When the user logs out they invoke `removeToken()`, which removes the token from local storage.
 The navbar is conditionally rendered depending on whether the user is logged in (or has a token in their local storage).
 There is also a `SecureRoute.js` component that stops users who are not logged in from accessing user only pages by typing in the URL.

 ```js
 const [formData, setFormData] = React.useState(initialState)